One of my writing pals tagged me in a writer’s prompt. I only read it because it was in MuddyUm.

 “Ya wee swine!
 Awa’ n’ bile yer heed, you fuckin’ little shite!”
 Mary shouted down to the street urchin, who was climbing out from under the table.
 Mary gave him a good hard kick up the ass.

 I tried again, “so Mary, this disabled child of yours will grow bigger, but his mental age will remain at around that of a 9-year-old.
-Despite this disability, he somehow becomes the President of the United States of America.
+Despite this disability, he somehow becomes President.
 But no one, apart from his inner circle, actually knows he is actually just a 9-year-old boy.
 The future of the world is currently in the hands of a man-child.
 Please help us, Mary,” I pleaded.

 “Yer a chancer,” Mary said.
 She was getting more irritable.